|

 directions, ample

 unique.
-There are probably many other such sites in North America waiting to be
+There are undoubtedly many other such sites in North America waiting to be

 beyond the current and rather rigidly orthodox paradigm for aboriginal